by ProcureDeskLast Updated : Oct-07-2020

 The buyers always had anxiety whenever they had a large number of orders to process.
 This was for two reasons:

-With the automated purchase order creation process, there is no need to remember anything, and anybody in the team can follow simple instructions to create a purchase order.
+With the automated purchase order creation process, there is no need to remember anything, and anybody on the team can follow simple instructions to create a purchase order.

 If you are currently not using the purchase order process above, then your invoices need to be approved before an invoice can be paid.